cybershard/auproximity/README.md

 ## Possible issues

-- Q: I appears as ''Disconnected'' on the site
+- Q: I appears as "Disconnected" on the site
   - A: Allow your microphone

 - Q: I can't use voice approach chat on iOS or iPad